nasermirzaei89/nasermirzaei89.github.io/_posts/2017-03-01-signing-your-work.md

 sub   2048R/8369A0DC 2017-03-01
 ```

-If you don’t have a key installed, you can generate one with `gpg --gen-key`:
+If you don't have a key installed, you can generate one with `gpg --gen-key`:

 ```bash
 gpg --gen-key